Australian gambling tax law

 - poker;

-Reason: In the eyes of the law, gambling is considered entertainment, not a source of regular income.
-Even if you've won a million - you're not required to declare it as taxable income (provided you don't play professionally).
+The reason: in the eyes of the law, gambling is considered entertainment, not a source of regular income.
+Even if you have won a million - you are not required to declare it as taxable income (provided you do not play professionally).

 And if the player is a professional?

-If the ATO tax service considers that you conduct systematic gaming activities for the purpose of earning money (for example, a professional better or a poker player with an organization), it is possible to classify your activities as a business.
+If the ATO tax service considers that you are conducting systematic gaming activities for the purpose of earning money (for example, a professional better or poker player with an organization), it is possible to classify your activities as a business.
 Then:

 - income is subject to declaration;